iyobo/amala/README.md

 import {authMiddleware, aMiddleware, bMiddleware} from './yourMiddlewares'

 @Controller('/foo')
-@Flow(aMiddleware) // middleware to pass into any of the endpoints in this controller. export class FooController {
+@Flow(aMiddleware) // middleware to pass into any of the endpoints in this controller. e.g auth middleware. export class FooController {

     @Get('/')